Open Source and Public Domain are frequently confused. Here’s why it’s a mistake to treat the two terms as synonyms.

 A solution would be to create a form of words to be used by the author to dedicate something to the public domain.
 It could simply disclaim ownership for the jurisdictions where that is possible, and then grant a copyright license that has the same practical effect as a public domain dedication for jurisdictions where ownership of copyright can never be disclaimed.
 Such a formulation has been published by the Creative Commons.
 They call it “CC0” and it is widely used and well respected.

 There’s an issue though; it has not received OSI approval.
 Many reviewers believe it should, but its authors withdrew it from the approval process during a complex discussion about patent rights and it remains unapproved.
 The matter has recently been re-opened; lets hope OSI and CC can work together to bring the certainty on which open source thrives.
+In the mean time, it’s probably safer to use a license like MIT instead.

 [This article was made possible by Patreon patrons.
 Become one!]